-3.03 Previous consultation on the Core Strategy Spatial Options document (November 2009) has highlighted a number of key issues facing the town:
+3.03 Previous consultation on the Core Strategy Spatial Options document (November 2009) has highlighted a number of kev issues facing the town:

-- Recent and future job losses
+- Recent and future iob losses

 - Desire for town centre regeneration

 - Affordable housing shortage

 - Ageing population

 - Traffic congestion

 - Limited public transport

 - Lack of allotments

-- Insufficient emphasis given to protecting Keynsham's heritage
+- protecting Kevnsham's heritage

-- Sewage and storm water capacity issues
+- Sewage and stormwater capacity issues

-- Ongoing threat of development on green belt
+- Ongoing threat of development on areen belt

-3.04 In 2006 the Council published the 'Future for Keynsham' which described the town as having been 'coasting' since the 1970s, implying that Keynsham has received minimal attention in terms of development.
-In the meantime, improvements in nearby competing centres, especially in Bristol, have resulted in Keynsham losing ground economically, an example of which can be seen with 41% of Keynsham residents undertaking their grocery shopping at Longwell Green.
+3.04 In 2006 the Council published the 'Future for Kevnsham' which described the town as having been 'coasting' since the 1970s, implying that Keynsham has received minimal attention in terms of development.
+In the meantime. improvements in nearby competing centres, especially in Bristol, have resulted in Keynsham losing ground economically, an example of which can over its history, being a trading, political, be seen with 41% of Keynsham residents undertaking their grocery shopping at

-- 3.05 At present the overall image of the town is poor, as described in the Wider B&NES Business Plan, mainly due to the declining town centre which is in need of revitalisation.
-The range and quality of accommodation for retailers and businesses should be improved, as should the public realm. - 3.06 The form of development has been influenced by both natural and man-made barriers, including the flood plain of the River Avon, the railway line, Keynsham bypass, the valley of the River Chew and the Green Belt.
+3.05 At present the overall image of the town is poor, as described in the Wider B&NES Business Plan, mainly due to the declining town centre which is in need of revitalisation.
+The range and quality of accommodation for retailers and businesses should be improved, as should the public realm.

+3.06 The form of development has been influenced by both natural and man-made barriers, including the flood plain of the River Avon, the railway line, Kevnsham by-pass, the valley of the River Chew and the Green Belt.

 As development has spread the residential neighbourhoods have become increasingly segregated and disconnected from each other and from the High Street, with those on the periphery poorly served by local services as a consequence.
 Growth has also brought the settlement boundary closer to the neighbouring settlement of Saltford and the urban fringe of Bristol.
 In places the latter is little more than a mile away.
 The Local Economic Assessment shows that there is currently a strong element of out commuting, significantly in professional workers, managers, senior officials and administrative workers.